vinil91/duplicates/README.md

     }
   });
 ```
-Second, we traverse an array if unique Values and count, how often values has found in the array.
+Secondly, we traverse an array of unique Values, and count, how often values has found in the array.
 ```
   let duplicates = uniqueValues.filter(uniqueItem => {
     let count = 0;